-Capital expenditure (also known as CAPEX) is the amount of non-recurring expenditure incurred to improve, update, repairing, or extending the life of an existing fixed asset or buying a new fixed asset, which will improve the production capacity and/or efficiency of the production of goods manufactured by an entity and which will be written off to the profit & loss account over the useful life of the fixed asset.
+Capital expenditure (also known as CAPEX) is the amount of non-recurring expenditure incurred to improve, update, repair, or extend the life of an existing fixed asset or buy a new fixed asset, which will improve the production capacity and/or efficiency of the production of goods manufactured by an entity and which will be written off to the profit & loss account over the useful life of the fixed asset.
 In this topic, we are going to learn more about Capital Expenditure Examples.

-- Capital expenditure is the on-time cost incurred by an entity to purchase a new fixed asset or upgrading the existing fixed asset.
+- Capital expenditure is the on-time cost incurred by an entity to purchase a new fixed asset or upgrade an existing fixed asset.

 - These are long-term assets and have a useful life of more than one year.
-Meaning thereby, assets having a useful life of up to one year are written off to profit & loss statement.
+Meaning thereby assets having a useful life of up to one year are written off to the profit & loss statement.

-- Now, these expenses are huge in quantum as compared to normal business expenses and the entity requires to budget these expenditures before incurring them.
+- Now, these expenses are huge in quantum compared to normal business expenses, and the entity must budget these expenditures before incurring them.

-- It depends on the type of industry the company is dealing with, deciding whether expenditure incurred is in the natural capital expenditure or revenue expenditure.
+- It depends on the type of industry the company is dealing with, deciding whether the expenditure incurred is the natural capital expenditure or revenue expenditure.